rubocode/nvim.config/README.md

 > Data structures, not algorithms, are central to programming.
 > **Rob Pike**

+Things don't have to get more complicated than they need to be.
+Personal discretion is of the essence.

+> The unavoidable price of reliability is simplicity.
+> **C.A.R.
+Hoare**

 When was speed a virtue?
 If you can't figure that one out by yourself, ask your girlfriend or wife.
+User experience is the key ;)